nicholasf/ectypes.js/README.md

 Current strategies:

+* ectypes-postgres - https://github.com/nicholasf/ectypes-postgres.js .
+A barebones way of inserting test data into postgres.

-ectypes-sequelize - http://github.com/nicholasf/ectypes-sequelize.js (for Sequelize - http://www.sequelizejs.com/). - This is only compatible with 0.0.5 and earlier versions of ectypes.
+* ectypes-sequelize - http://github.com/nicholasf/ectypes-sequelize.js (for Sequelize - http://www.sequelizejs.com/). - This is only compatible with 0.0.5 and earlier versions of ectypes.

 If you write one, please let me know.